damianhakert/damianhakert.github.io/source/posts/2016-08-12-five-principles-that-make-it-easier-for-people-to-love-your-company-culture.html.md

 author_twitter: sytses
 categories: inside GitLab
 image_title: '/images/unsplash/million_downloads.jpg'
-description: "Five principles that make it easier for people to love your company culture"
 ---

 We were very pleased and surprised to see [this article](https://www.b.agilob.net/choose-gitlab-for-your-next-project/) pop up